Environmental Biotechnology Network

 The following projects have been awarded funding in our EB Network BIV2020 Call.

-Publicly available information for all awarded BIV projects are available here.
+Publicly available information for all BIV projects awarded in 2020 are available here.

 EBNet BIV & POC project dissemination